curl/curl/tests/FILEFORMAT.md

 may actually consist of multiple words separated by spaces which are treated together as a single identifier.

-When using curl built with Hyper, the keywords must include HTTP or HTTPS for 'hyper mode' to kick in and make line ending checks work for tests.
+When using curl built with Hyper, the keywords must include `HTTP` or `HTTPS` for 'hyper mode' to kick in and make line ending checks work for tests.

+When running a unittest and the keywords include `unittest`, the `<tool>` section can be left empty to use the standard unittest tool name `unitN` where `N` is the test number.

 ## `<reply>`

 ### `<data [nocheck="yes"] [sendzero="yes"] [base64="yes"] [hex="yes"] [nonewline="yes"] [crlf="yes"]>`